-One of those, as you would expect are the financial managers and their language is to the standard ROI type metrics, extend your thinking to business metrics such as reducing the CAC (the sales and marketing cost of acquisition), increasing the retention rate of your customer and your customer's customers and the LTV (lifetime value) of a customer/r
+One of those, as you would expect, are the financial managers and their language is ROI.
+And you might as well build into this business plan with specific but simple ROI and TCO (Total Cost of Ownership) models that demonstrate a return.
+In addition to the standard ROI type metrics, extend your thinking to business metrics such as reducing the CAC (the sales and marketing cost of acquisition), increasing the retention rate of your customer and your customer's customers and the LTV (lifetime value) of a customer.